Simon-Laux/cct/messenger.md

 ### What you should do to make it more secure/private

-- Enable 2FA to prevent SMS account hijacking
+- Enable 2FA to prevent SMS account hijacking (really important because of the cloud messaging)
 - Use Secret-chats for important 1 on 1 chats
 - Disable Contact Synchronization
 - (optional) Disable "last Online"